5T33Z0/Clover-Crate/ACPI/README.md

 #### FixAirport

 Similar to LAN, the device itself is created, if not already registered in `DSDT`.
 For some well-known models, the `DeviceID` is replaced with a supported one.
 And the Airport turns on without other patches.

+**NOTE**: This fix is pretty much deprecated nowadys.
+Use `AirportBrcmFixup.kext` instead.

 #### FixDarwin